CTS technology can be used to aid the decarbonisation of aviation in numerous applications across airports.

 - Capital savings reducing converters

-- Reduce use of APUs and GPUs
+- Reduce use of ground power units (GPU) and auxiliary power units (APU)

 - Increased resilience by providing power distribution